cleuton/FalandoSobre.Software/flatcode/english/README.md

 Am I exaggerating?
 Would this hypothetical discussion among developers ever happen?
 Well, I followed some groups of students implementing this exercise and the discussions went more or less that way.

-You can see the example implemented in the folder [**fatcode_sample**](../fatcode_sample) Now, let's look at some of the solutions adopted by the developers to solve the problem raised in the story.
+You can see the implemented code in the folder [**fatcode_sample**](../fatcode_sample) Now, let's look at some of the solutions adopted by the developers to solve the problem raised in the story.

 ### Structural dimension